 Device Firmware Update (DFU) is a boot loading mechanism to update firmware for target devices, allowing developers to quickly fix defects and provide more functions for their products.

 This document introduces the methods and principles of DFU for GR551x SoCs, and how to enable and test DFU functionalities.

-Before you get started, it is recommended to refer to the following documents.
+Before getting started, you can refer to the following documents.

 Table 1-1 Reference documents